teixeira-fernando/teixeira-fernando/README.md

 ### Hi there 👋

 My name is Fernando Teixeira.
-I work as a Senior QA Engineer at Zup Innovation.
+I work as a Senior Software Quality Engineer at Verivox.

 #### Find me around the web 🌎: